isc-projects/kea/doc/sphinx/kea-messages.rst

 This error indicates that the server failed to reconnect to the lease and/or host database(s) after making the maximum configured number of reconnect attempts.
-This might cause the server to shut down as specified in the configuration.
 Loss of connectivity is typically a network or database server issue.

 DHCP4_DB_RECONNECT_LOST_CONNECTION